 Luckily for us, Bluetooth, Wi-Fi, and radio waves fall on the other side of the spectrum into a category called non-ionizing radiation, which means that they can’t knock electrons off of the bases in your DNA.
 They’re simply not powerful enough.
 You know what is significantly more dangeous to your skin?
 Tanning beds, but there are plenty of those around.
 Again, you can read deeper into this by clicking here, but anyone that says your phone is going to give you cancer is just trying to scare you.
 If you don’t feel like reading any more don’t worry, we also have an entire podcast episode dedicated to just this topic.

 Does it have the same sound quality as wired headphones?

 Nope.
 While Bluetooth has become way better and more convenient in the last few years it still can’t compete on a technical level with wired over-ear headphones.
-Sure, we might be a little bias against removing the headphone jack, but even our objective testing of the LDAC codec (which is arguably one of the top transfer methods currently available) revealed that Bluetooth falls short.
+Sure, we might be a little biased against removing the headphone jack, but even our objective testing of the LDAC codec (which is arguably one of the top transfer methods currently available) revealed that Bluetooth falls short.
 Of course, you probably won’t have to worry about it too much if you’re over the age of 24 because our hearing tends to go a lot sooner than you might realize, but it’s still something you should be aware of.
 At least for now, wired headphones still reign supreme.